-Yesterday I saw people storm the Capitol building.
+On January 6, 2021, I saw people storm the Capitol building.
 Many of them held Confederate flags.
 You know the flag of the side that lost the Civil War.
 The side that valued slavery more than the notion that all men are created equal.
 The side that did not believe black people, African-Americans like me deserved to be treated like people.

 Yesterday I saw people remove flags of the United States of America and replace them with Trump banners.
 I saw people who claimed to be American patriots desecrate the American house of laws.
 There was a picture of a man walking off with a dais emblazoned with the seal of the House of Representatives.
 Another picture that saddened me was a photo of a man sitting in Nancy Pelosi’s office with a flag torn down and laying on a table.
 He was stretched out disrespectfully with a foot on top of documents of some kind.
 It was a sickening sight.
 It was a scary sight.
-And it was a sight that made me sad.
+Truly, it was a sight that made me sad.

 I thought back to the dozens upon dozens of protests that took place throughout 2020.
 In many of those protests, black people like myself, my husband, and my children attempted to peacefully protest against police violence.
 I could not count the number of times those peaceful protesters were met by police officers or national guards persons in full riot gear.
 Those policing authorities treated the peaceful protesters who were exercising their first amendment rights like criminals.

 As I watched the news yesterday, I saw the riotous, insurrectionist, terrorists treated so kindly and so gently.
 I saw them climbing the walls of the building and using crowbars to break windows.
 I saw the police allow that to happen.
-I saw the riotous, insurrectionist, terrorists break door windows, destroy property, and behave in brazenly criminal ways.
+Like many others, I saw the riotous, insurrectionist, terrorists break door windows, destroy property, and behave in brazenly criminal ways.
 I saw the police allow it to happen.

 A 6 o’clock p.m. curfew was given for Washington, D. C. yesterday.
 Yet at 7:30 p.m., I saw that protesters were still crowded around the capital building and were allowed to be there.
 Even after the riotous, insurrectionist, terrorists had spent the day behaving despicably and committing all manner of crimes, they were allowed to be mill about as they pleased with no interference.
 This saddened me.